lse-st446/lse-st446.github.io/index.md

 ### Software

-We will use a wide range of tools, including Juypter notebooks, Apache Hadoop, Apache Hive, Apache Spark / PySpark (Python API for Spark), SQL APIs for querying datasets, Tensorflow library for dataflow programs, Docker, and various cloud computing services, e.g. provided by Google Cloud Platform.
-Lectures and assignments will be posted on Github.
+We use a wide range of tools, including Juypter notebooks, Apache Hadoop, Google Bigtable, Apache Hive, Apache Spark / PySpark (Python API for Spark), SQL APIs for querying datasets, Tensorflow library for dataflow programs, Docker, and various cloud computing services, e.g. provided by the Google Cloud Platform.
+Lectures and assignments are posted on Github.
 Students are expected to use Github also to submit problem sets and final exam.

-Where appropriate, we will use Jupyter notebooks for lab assignments, demonstrations, and the course notes themselves.
+Where appropriate, we use Jupyter notebooks for lab assignments, demonstrations, and the course notes themselves.

 ### Assessment

 Project assignment (80%) and continuous assessment in weeks 4 and 7 (10% each).
-Students will be expected to produce 10 problem sets in the LT.
+Students are expected to produce 10 problem sets in the LT.

 ### Schedule